Keerthi-k6/newsToday/README.md

 # NewsToday

-This is a web application that allows users to view and search for news articles from various categories such as Business, Entertainment, Health, Science, Sports, and Technology.
+This is a web application that allows you to read news from different categories such as business, sports, technology, entertainment, health, and science.
+The news is fetched from the News API (https://newsapi.org/).

 ## Getting Started

-To use this application, you can simply download the files or clone the repository to your local machine.
-Then, open the "index.html" file in your web browser to access the application.
+To get started with the application, simply open the index.html file in your web browser.
+The app will load and display the top headlines news by default.
+You can click on any of the category buttons to display the news related to that category.

+You can also search for news by entering your search query in the search bar and clicking the search button.

 ## Prerequisites